tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

 The following sections use these definitions:

-* We define the _common case_ as a run in which (a) the system behaves synchronously, and (b) there are no Byzantine processes.
+* We define the _optimal case_ as a run in which (a) the system behaves synchronously, and (b) there are no Byzantine processes.
-  The common case captures the conditions that hold most of the time, but not always.
+  The optimal case captures the conditions that hold most of the time, but not always.
 * We define the _suboptimal case_ as a run in which (a) the system behaves asynchronously in round 0, height h -- messages may be delayed, timeouts may be triggered --, (b) it behaves synchronously in all subsequent rounds (_r>0_), and (c) there are no Byzantine processes.
   The _suboptimal case_ captures a possible glitch in the network, or some sudden, sporadic performance issue in some validator